Zarkrosh/ctf-writeups/2020-FwordCTF/README.md

 ## OSINT - Identity Fraud

-**Descripcion:**
-Someone stole our logo and created a team named "Eword".
+> Someone stole our logo and created a team named "Eword".
 In order to find him, I created a fake twitter account (@1337bloggs) to join Eword team.
 Fortunately, they replied to the fake account and gave me a task to solve.
 So, if I solve it, they will accept me as a team member. ...
 Can you help me in solving the task?

-**Solución:**
 Buscando las respuestas de la cuenta de Twitter @1337bloggs (https://twitter.com/1337bloggs/with_replies) me encuentro con una conversación con @EwordTeam.
 En ella le ofrecen unirse al equipo si consigue resolver “algo” que hay en su página de CTFtime, cuyo enlace está en la descripción de la cuenta.

 <p align="center">